keithfma/parasol/README.md

 Note that the two `parsol-update-*` functions can be called again to update the shade rasters and costs for the current day.

+## Run Parasol application with Flask development server

+It's easy!
+Just run the command line script `parasol-server`.
+Add the `--help` flag to see the various available options.

+## Setup and run deployed application with Apache and mod\_wsgi

+TODO